How to clear cache files on Mac

 How to clear all types of cache on Mac step by step

-Now, if you’re ready to finally get down to business, we’re going to walk you through both the manual and the automatic solutions to clear your cache.
+Now, if you’re ready to finally get down to business, we’re going to walk you through both the manual and the automatic solutions to clearing your cache.

 To play it safe, back up the folders mentioned in the steps below.
 If everything works as it should, you can later delete these backups.
-Or you can skip the manual steps and go straight to Quick Tip (the safe and easy method).
+We suggest starting with the easiest way to clear cache on Mac — automatic cache removal with the help of a dedicated Mac cleaner app.
+But you can skip it and jump to manual removal if you're in the mood for some detective work.

 To delete the app cache (which is also called the user cache) manually, follow these steps:

-- Open Finder and select Go > Go to Folder
+- Open the Finder and select Go > Go to Folder.

-Clearing browser cache has two good things about it: it frees up space for your Mac to run faster, and it removes your browsing history, making sure nobody ever finds your digital trail.
-Since each browser deals with caches differently, we’ve broken the cache-clearing solutions into three main browsers – Chrome, Safari, and Firefox.
+Clearing browser cache has two good things about it: it frees up space for your Mac to run faster and removes your browsing history, making sure nobody ever finds your digital trail.
+Since each browser deals with caches differently, we’ve broken the cache-clearing solutions into three most popular browsers: Chrome, Safari, and Firefox.

 If you’re uncomfortable deleting cache manually and prefer a less time-consuming approach, you can skip down to “How to clear all browser cache easily” to remove all your browser caches in one go.

 In Safari, clearing cache is as easy as it gets.
 Just go to History and click Clear History in the menu bar.
 Your cache and website history will be cleared immediately.
 If you prefer knowing exactly what you’re clearing, you can do that with a few more steps.